 - gift bags (new or gently used in baby or neutral themes, wide bottom bags work best)

-- If you aren’t receiving enough gently used gift bags or don’t have other materials to package gifts, and you want to buy a bag new then Ikea or Dollarama sometimes have a plastic zipper-topped bag that holds a lot of weight.
-Ikea’s is named ‘Knalla’ and if you use your Ikea Family card at checkout, the $4.99 bag sells for $2.99.
-The ‘Knalla’ bags are in the upper level of Ikea right beside the kid’s area, closest to the restaurant/bathrooms near the top of the stairs, or sometimes also in the Home Organization section.
-Dollarama’s bags are slightly smaller (2 ikea bags fit into 3 dollarama bags) but they are less expensive at $1.50 each.
+- If you aren’t receiving enough gently used gift bags or don’t have other materials to package gifts, and you want to buy a bag new then IKEA or Dollarama sometimes have a plastic zipper-topped bag that holds a lot of weight.
+IKEA’s is named ‘Knalla’ and if you use your IKEA Family card at checkout, the $5.99 bag sells for $3.99.
+The ‘Knalla’ bags (red and black versions) are in the upper level of IKEA right beside the kid’s area, closest to the restaurant/bathrooms near the top of the stairs/elavator.
+Dollarama’s bags are slightly smaller (2 IKEA bags fit into 3 dollarama bags) but they are less expensive at $1.50 each.
 Benefits of using this style of bags are that they hold a lot of clothing, items can’t spill out once closed and the Gift Applicant can reuse them.

 My Gift Is Complete and it Looks Great, Can I Submit a Photo and Caption for Use on YCSAB’s Facebook page, Instagram account or website?